ChinmayaHoneywell/tcs-vslice-0.2/enc/README.md

-This project implements a TCS-ENC Assembly using TMT Common Software
+This project implements a TCS-ENC Assembly and ENC HCD using TMT Common Software

 ([CSW](https://github.com/tmtsoftware/csw-prod)) APIs.

 ## Subprojects

 * enc-assembly - a template assembly that implements several command types, monitors state, and loads configuration